iain-h/DisplayThings/docs/readme.md

 # DisplayThings

-Control your display and organise your service plan on one screen while presenting on the other.

 Display Song words, Videos, PowerPoints, PDFs, YouTube, Pictures, MP4 Videos, MP3 sounds on a second screen while controlling the display on the first screen.
 Set up a plan by dragging a dropping items.

 ## Show song words